cloudfour/guides/javascript/testing/README.md

 #### Fakes

 An object that has a simplified implementation of an interface.
-Useful to introduce a working implementation before the real one has been written, or to access data in memory before a DB has been set up and populated, e.g.
+Useful, for example, to introduce a working implementation before the real one has been written, or to access data in memory before a DB has been set up and populated.

 #### Stubs

-An object that responds with the same, canned data every time
+An object that responds with the same, canned data every time.

 #### Mocks & Spying

-A mock is an object that stands-in for a real object, with which a test unit needs to interact.
+An object that stands-in for a real object, with which a test unit needs to interact.
 The test can "spy" on a mock, verifying, e.g., that one of its methods was called, and how many timnes.
 The details of what that method call shoould have done or returned is outside the scope of the test.